localstack/localstack.github.io/content/careers/support-engineer/index.md

   * Strong written communication skills
   * A strong focus on customer experience and satisfaction
   * Understanding of first-level support processes (ITIL framework)
-  * Experience in technical support or customer-facing role, with at least 2 years of experience
+  * Experience in technical support or customer-facing role, with at least 2+ years of experience
 * Technical Skills:
-  * Understanding of software engineering processes
+  * Understand software engineering processes
   * The ability to read and analyze application logs
   * Strong attention to detail
 * Teamwork and Self-Management: